sudosurmrf/es5-es6-lecture/README.md

    run this line of code in your terminal: npm i

-   cd into the folder with the example of your choice
+   **cd into the folder with the example of your choice** if you type "pwd" into your terminal, and it ends as "/es5-lecture" you're in the wrong folder.

    if the folder contains a server.js file, run this in your terminal: node server.js